 We may also make sales of our common stock in transactions that are deemed to be "at the market offerings," as defined in Rule 415(a)(4) under the Securities Act, including sales made by means of ordinary brokers' transactions on the Nasdaq Global Select Market at market prices, or otherwise as agreed between us and one or more underwriters, dealers or agents.
 If we engage in such transactions, we will do so pursuant to the terms of a distribution agreement between us and the underwriters, dealers or agents.
 If we engage in at-the-market sales pursuant to a distribution agreement, we will issue and sell shares of our common stock to or through one or more underwriters, dealers or agents, which may act on an agency basis or on a principal basis.
-During the term of any such distribution agreement, we may sell shares on a daily basis in exchange transactions or otherwise as we agree with the underwriters, dealers or agent.
-The distribution agreement may provide that any shares of our common stock sold will be sold at prices related to the then prevailing market prices for our securities.
-Pursuant to the terms of the distribution agreement, we also may agree to sell, and the relevant underwriters, dealers or agents may agree to solicit offers to purchase, blocks of our common stock.
-The terms of each such distribution agreement will be set forth in more detail in a prospectus supplement to this prospectus.
+During the term of any such distribution agreement may provide that any shares of our common stock sold will be sold at prices related to the then prevailing market prices for our securities.
+Pursuant to the terms of the distribution agreement, we also may agree to sell, and the relevant underwriters, dealers or agents to this prospectus.
 To the extent that any named underwriter, dealer or agent acts as principal pursuant to the terms of a distribution agreement, or if we offer to sell shares of our common stock through another dealer acting as underwriter, then such named underwriter may engage in certain transactions that stabilize, maintain or otherwise affect the price of our common stock.
 We will describe any such activities in the prospectus supplement relating to the transaction.
-To the extent that any named dealer or agent acts as agent on a best efforts basis pursuant to the terms of a distribution agreement, such dealer or agent will not
+To the extent that any named dealer or agent acts as agent on a best efforts basis pursuant to the terms of a distribution agreement, such dealer or agent will not engage in any such stabilization transactions.